evidentlyai/evidently/README.md

 ```sh
 $ jupyter nbextension enable evidently --py --sys-prefix
 ```
 That's it!

-**Note**: a single run after the installation is enough.
-No need to repeat the last two commands every time.
+A single run after the installation is enough.

-**Note 2**: if you use Jupyter Lab, you may experience difficulties with exploring report inside a Jupyter notebook.
-However, the report generation in a separate .html file will work correctly.
+**Note**: if you use Jupyter Lab, the dashboard might not display in the notebook.
+However, the report generation in a separate HTML file will work correctly.

 ### Windows
 Evidently is available as a PyPI package.
 To install it using pip package manager, run: